Agustín Gamarra

-Agustín Gamarra Messia (August 27, 1785 – November 18, 1841) was a Peruvian soldier and politician, who served as the 4th and 6th President of Peru.
+Agustín Gamarra Messia (27 August 1785 – 18 November 1841) was a Peruvian soldier and politician, who served as the 4th and 6th President of Peru.

 Gamarra was a Mestizo, being of mixed Spanish and Quechua descent.
 He had a military life since childhood, battling against the royalist forces.
 He then joined the cause of Independence as second in command after Andrés de Santa Cruz.
 He also participated in the Battle of Ayacucho, and was later named Chief of State.
 In 1825, he married Francisca ('Pancha') Zubiaga y Bernales, who Simon Bolivar crowned when she was about to put the crown on him.
 After the invasion of Bolivia in 1828, he was named a mariscal (marshal), a highly esteemed military officer.

-After the defeat of José de la Mar in Gran Colombia, Gamarra urged his overthrow and assumed the presidency for a brief period after Antonio Gutiérrez de la Fuente.
+After the defeat of José de La Mar in Gran Colombia, Gamarra urged his overthrow and assumed the presidency for a brief period after Antonio Gutiérrez de la Fuente.
 The peace treaty with Gran Colombia was also signed during Gamarra's government.
+He was a supporter of protectionism.
+Although the Cuzco council supported the Gamarrista line of protectionism, it frequently clashed with Gamarra himself.

 Presidency of Peru

-First Presidency
+First presidency

-The government of Gamarra followed contrary beliefs to those of José de la Mar.
+The government of Gamarra followed contrary beliefs to those of José de La Mar.
 This coincided with a great Peruvian constitutionalist movement; Gamarra put aside the Constitution of 1828, which he opposed given the limitations that were established for the executive branch.

 Gamarra finished, with great effort, his first constitutional government.
 He had a very active character which allowed him to leave Lima to thwart rebellions in various parts of the country.
 During such expeditions he would leave the presidency to Antonio Gutiérrez de la Fuente, who manifested his authoritarian character and started to receive the enmity of other government officials based in Lima.

+Despite his efforts, Gamarra faced continuous challenges in consolidating his power, including rebellions across the country, plots led by his vice president Antonio Gutiérrez de la Fuente, and persistent opposition from Congress, which he even closed in 1832.
+The election of his successor, Luis José de Orbegoso, triggered a civil war, with gamarrista forces resisting in the highlands for several months, highlighting the instability that marked his first term.

-Peru and Bolivia: one and indivisible?
+Peru and Ecuador one and indivisible?

 Another idea that obsessed Gamarra was the annexation of Bolivia.
 He shared this idea with Andrés de Santa Cruz.
-However, while Bolivia did not think of the creation of one single State, Gamarra believed in the incorporation of the Bolivian territory under a single Peruvian nation.
+However, while Bolivian elites did not think of the creation of one single State, Gamarra believed in the incorporation of the Bolivian territory under a single Peruvian nation.